yahsiuhsieh/visual-inertial-slam/README.md

-# SLAM using extended kalman filter
+# SLAM using Extended Kalman Filter

 This project aims to simultaneously localize a robot and map an unknown outdoor environment using IMU data and a 2D stereo camera features.
 An EKF based approach is taken to achieve the objective.